Search form

 Cataloging and understanding these challenges to the river's ecological health and its ability to maintain itself and support healthy human communities are key goals of this watershed management plan.
 The plan provides a comprehensive view of the Ausable River and its watershed.
 It is written for a broad audience and covers a variety of topics, including geologic and cultural history; demographics, land use, and maintenance of infrastructure; current measures of water quality and measures of stream condition; municipal regulatory frameworks; and more—in an effort to protect the river and its watershed effectively and efficiently while enjoying its exceptional resources.
 The report proposes priorities and projects that will help to restore and sustain a healthy river ecosystem so that it can continue to nourish vibrant human communities.

 Development and implementation of this plan was made possible through an Environmental Protection Fund Local Waterfront Revitalization Program grant from the NYS Department of State.
-The Ausable River Association, a 501c3 non-profit watershed organization based in Wilmington, NY, served as grant and project manager.
+The Ausable Freshwater Center, a 501c3 non-profit watershed organization based in Wilmington, NY, served as grant and project manager.

 Read the full plan here.